 For those wanting to learn contraindications with online flash cards.

 Do you have to learn anatomy to be a massage therapist?
-Yes, to become licensed for massage therapy one must generally have so many hours of anatomy.
+Yes, to become licensed for massage therapy one must generally have a requisite number of hours of anatomy determined by jurisdiction.
 Online courses for anatomy exist, but aren't generally accepted for licensing purposes.
 However, online exposure to the materials can be a useful tool simply because it's accessible 24/7.
 Also, it's not entirely a bad idea to hear things from other instructors who may have alternate ways of explaining things.